 The first stage is local resolution, where the practice tries to resolve the complaint directly with the patient.
+The Health Board may act as an intermediary at this stage.

 Stage 2

 Where the complaint is not resolved in the practice and the complainant asks for an Independent Review by the Ombudsman.
 The complaints procedure forms part of the nGDS and nPDS contract and any failure to comply could be considered a potential breach of contract.